saipranathid/sdudigani_vsd-hdp/Day 8/README.md

 This strong-inversion condition—where the surface of the p-substrate between the n⁺ source and drain is inverted to n-type—is what enables the MOSFET to switch fully on.

-### Effect of Subtrate/ Body Bias on Threshold Voltage
+### Effect of Subtrate or Body Bias on Threshold Voltage
 *What is Body Effect?*

 Whenever there is a voltage (potential) difference between the source and substrate (body), this leads to an increase or decrease in the threshold voltage of the transistor.
 This is called a “body effect.”